musselwhizzle/Focus-Points/docs/Focus Points.md

 <img src="../screens/Apple 2.jpg" alt="Apple 2" style="width: 1000px;"/>

-For modern Apple devices there are some interesting tags to extend the camera settings section.
+For modern Apple devices there are some interesting tags to extend the Shooting information section.
 However, the number of AF-relevant tags is limited.
 ExifTool can decode tags like `AFPerformance`, `AFMeasuredDepth` or `AFConfidence`, but their meaning is not documented and therefore the associated values are meaningless.

 <img src="../screens/Apple 1.jpg" alt="Apple 1" style="width: 1000px;"/>